-Reluvotion: Reluvotion is launching the "Green/Impact Economy Jobs Board," the "My Green/Impact Jobs Resume," and a 'Green/Impact Jobs Recruitment" feature for governmental agencies, cause-driven organizations, and companies.
+Reluvotion: Reluvotion is launching the "Green/Impact Economy Jobs Board," the "My Green/Impact Jobs Resume," and a "Green/Impact Jobs Recruitment" feature for governmental agencies, cause-driven organizations, and companies.
 Governmental agencies, cause-driven organizations, and private companies will be able to post their Green/Social Impact Jobs.
-The "Green/Social Impact Employee Recruitment" feature will allow governmental agencies, cause-driven organizations, and recruit employees with specific Green/Social impact skills in particular locations.
+The "Green/Social Impact Employee Recruitment" feature will allow governmental agencies, cause-driven organizations, and companies to search directly on our platform to find and recruit employees with specific Green/Social impact skills in particular locations.

 SGC: Connecting Communities Initiative: SGC has launched the new Connecting Communities initiative, which seeks to support SGC grant applicants access to federal resources.
-The initiative launched in January 2024 and is actively working with SGC Transformative Climate Communities Grant Applicants to access the US EPA Change Grant program now.
+The initiative launched in January 2024 and is actively working with SGC Iransformative Climate Communities Grant Applicants to access the U.S. EPA Change Grant program now.

 SGC: Unlocking Federal Funding for State Grantees through Virtual Power Plants: SGC is identifying a private sector partner to form a public/private partnership with SGC and SGC Grant Recipients to build a Virtual Power Plant.
-Accessing US DOE resources, the partnership will help bring renewable energy investments to communities throughout California that have already received SGC resources.
+Accessing U.S. DOE resources, the partnership will help bring renewable energy investments to communities throughout California that have already received SGC resources.

-Smart Growth California: On March 4 - 6, 2024, Smart Growth California will host its annual Funder Summit.
+Smart Growth California: On March 4-6, 2024, Smart Growth California will host its annual Funder Summit.
 The Summit aims to spark connection and collaboration among funders within Smart Growth California's network and working groups, explore intersectional issues such as climate resilience in the context of power-building, create a green, inclusive economy alongside environmentally sustainable communities, and ensure equitable implementation of federal and state infrastructure funds.